 Calcium chloride and other salts, ice melting agents, road oil and tar, tree sap, bird droppings, chemicals from industrial chimneys, and other foreign matter can damage your vehicle's finish if they remain on painted surfaces.
-Use cleaners that are marked safe for painted surfaces for these stains.
+Use cleaners that are marked safe for painted surfaces to remove foreign matter.